James Clarke (footballer, born 1989): Walsall

 Clarke was offered a new contract at Bristol Rovers at the end of the 2018–19 season but, despite being offered an improved two-year contract, opted to follow former boss Darrell Clarke to Walsall (under whom he had worked at Salisbury and Rovers) on a deal worth £104,000 per year.
 Clarke made his debut on the opening day of the season, scoring the only goal as Darrell Clarke got off to a winning start against Northampton Town.
 His impressive start with the club continued and after scoring two goals in the month, he was awarded the League Two Player of the Month award for September 2019.
 One of these goals was a 30-yard screamer against Crawley Town that won him the league's Goal of the Month award.

 At the end of the 2020–21 season, Clarke was one of eight players to not be offered a new contract and departed the club at the expiration of his contract.

 Newport County

 In June 2021 he joined Newport County on a one-year deal.
 He made his debut for Newport on 7 August 2021 as a first-half substitute in the 1–0 League Two win against Oldham Athletic.
 On 18 September 2021, Clarke scored his first goal for the club with an 87th-minute winner against former club Walsall, assisted by another former Walsall teammate Cameron Norman.
 In May 2022 Clarke's contract at Newport was extended until the end of the 2022–23 season.
 He signed a new two-year contract in May 2023.
 In June 2025 Clarke extended his Newport contract for a further year.

+On 22 January 2026, Clarke announced his retirement with immediate effect.

+Cardiff Met

+On 16 February it was announced he had joined Cardiff Met on an 18 month deal as player-coach.

+Personal life

+Clarke suffers from a severe nut allergy.
+During a fixture against Bury in 2017 whilst playing for Bristol Rovers, he suffered a severe allergic reaction that left him struggling to breathe.